wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-joins-bots-brasil-conference-2021.md

 <youtube id="7pEzVf1S410"></youtube>

-In this session, learn to build a Facebook Messenger bot with the Vonage Messages API.
-This bot will tell users whether the restaurant is currently delivering.
-If the restaurant is closed, it will notify the user when deliveries resume.
+In this session, we learned to build a Facebook Messenger bot with the Vonage Messages API.
+This bot tells users whether the restaurant is currently delivering.
+If the restaurant is closed, it notifies the user when deliveries resume.

 <youtube id="t_aBilqUuqg"></youtube>

-In this session, we will discuss the Vonage AI solution and describe a use case we have done for the Israeli Employment office, in which we reached over 1 million citizens monthly, using voice and WhatsApp bots.
-This success story is a great way to understand how to use conversational AI to increase the conversation rate and reduce costs in the business communication world.
+In this session, we discussed the Vonage AI solution and described a use case we have done for the Israeli Employment office, in which we reached over 1 million citizens monthly, using voice and WhatsApp bots.
+This success story was a great way to understand how to use conversational AI to increase the conversation rate and reduce costs in the business communication world.

 <youtube id="PezL3MzcheA"></youtube>

-In this session, we'll look at how to assign a phone number to a chatbot created using Dialogflow, Google Cloud, Node.js, and Vonage API integrations.
-The architecture shown will allow the user to call their agent by phone and integrate other services such as SMS and WhatsApp.
+In this session, we looked at how to assign a phone number to a chatbot created using Dialogflow, Google Cloud, Node.js, and Vonage API integrations.
+The architecture shown allows the user to call their agent by phone and integrate other services such as SMS and WhatsApp.

 There were more than 1500 registrations and 60 live and recorded talks with Brazilian Sign Language (Libras) interpretation.
 [You can check them out in this youtube playlist on Bots Brasil Youtube Channel](https://www.youtube.com/playlist?list=PL3j5_lNQE6qW094EBC-rvHPOq7v0RZNBU).